Cross-array section reduction and multicast with callback set at contribute time

 Should add a new example (Juan's) to the code base.

-#3 Updated by Eric Bohm about 1 year ago
+#3 Updated by Eric Bohm over 1 year ago

 Is the callback version broken?
 The desired functionality is that one can pass any reduction target as the destination in the callback.